HenrikPilz/BMEcatConverter/README.md

     %M is the minute
     %S is the second
 *	\-\-validation="strict"
-    In order to loosen the validationrules one could set the validation with the option *\-\-validation="nonstrict*.
+    In order to loosen the validation-rules one could set the validation with the option *\-\-validation="nonstrict*.
     _*strict*_ means if a validation fails, an exception is raised and the conversion fails.
     _*anything_else*_ only writes warnings but will create a BMEcat if nothing really bad is inserted.
 *	\-\-manufacturer
 *	\-\-separators=autodetect
     three states are possible
     -	autodetect:
-        tries to autodetect thousands- and decimalseparators
+        tries to autodetect thousands- and decimal-separators
     -	english:
-        set thousandsseparator to comma and decimalseparator to dot.
+        set thousands-separator to comma and decimal-separator to dot.
     -	german:
-        set thousandsseparator to dot and decimalseparator to comma.
+        set thousands-separator to dot and decimal-separator to comma.

 ## Detailed Information
 The first case, converting from BMEcat into Excel covers the following aspects: